OriHoch/kubernetes-autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 ### Server Initialization Script

 This script is required so that the server will connect to the relevant cluster.
 The specific script depends on how you create and manage the cluster.

+See below for some common configurations, but the exact script may need to be modified depending on your requirements and server image.

 The script needs to be provided as a base64 encoded string.

-See below for some common configurations, but the exact script may need to be modified depending on your requirements and server image.
+You can encode your script using the following command:
+`cat script.sh | base64 -w0`.

 #### Kamatera Rancher Server Initialization Script